 Delta Sleep-Inducing Peptide and Opioid Withdrawal

-DISP helps in dealing with opioid withdrawal due to its agonistic activity at opioid receptors.
+DISP helps deal with opioid withdrawal due to its agonistic activity at opioid receptors.
 Several animal studies conducted by Tissot regarding DISP have shown that morphine, alcohol, pentobarbital, and Delta Sleep-Inducing Peptide, when injected directly into the bulbo-mesencephalon-thalamic recruiting system, triggers slow-wave sleep with numerous spindles reversed by naloxone.
-The peptide was introduced intravenously to 107 in patients with symptoms of alcohol (n = 47) and opiate (n = 60) withdrawal.
+The peptide was introduced intravenously to 107 patients with symptoms of alcohol (n = 47) and opiate (n = 60) withdrawal.
 Both physicians and nursing staff clinically evaluated the effect of DISP, and 97% of patients, after two weeks, showed significant disappearance of clinical symptoms and signs associated with withdrawal.
 It took longer to control the anxiety.
 Patients reported good tolerance to the Delta Sleep-Inducing Peptide treatment aside from a few cases of headaches.

 Delta Sleep-Inducing Peptide for Chronic Pain and Depression